-- Monitor and evaluate the quality of education for students with SEND through robust quality assurance processes including learning walks, work audits, student and parent perception surveys, and interviews. - Take the lead in coordinating appropriate and relevant training for all staff on ensuring the teaching and learning needs of all students are met. - Collaborate and liaise with the Deputy Headteachers Student Behaviour & Wellbeing and Teaching & Learning in designing, implementing and evaluating cost-effective curriculum approaches that cater to the needs of students with SEND. - Maintain and further develop links with agencies and support services beyond the school that support the attendance and learning needs of all students in the school. - Hold oversight of the Equalities agenda, ensuring equalities objectives are met, and facilitating the work being undertaken to support this. - Work closely with subject leaders to support their work in achieving successful opportunities to improve the learning outcomes of students with SEND across all curriculum areas. - Work in partnership with the SENCO by undertaking aspects of the SENCO role and support the work of the Foundation Learning and EAL teaching teams to ensure high quality outcomes for our learners. - Work closely in liaison with the Assistant Headteacher Progress, to consider relevant data collection, target student support, measure impact and review provision with specific emphasis on the outcomes of students with additional needs.
+- Monitor and evaluate the quality of education for students with SEND through robust quality assurance processes including learning walks, work audits, student and parent perception surveys, and interviews. - Take the lead in coordinating appropriate and relevant training for all staff on ensuring the teaching and learning needs of all students are met. - Collaborate and liaise with the Deputy Headteachers Student Behaviour & Wellbeing and Teaching & Learning in designing, implementing and evaluating cost-effective curriculum approaches that cater to the needs of students with SEND. - Maintain and further develop links with agencies and support services beyond the school that support the attendance and learning needs of all students in the school. - Hold oversight of the Equalities agenda, ensuring equalities objectives are met, and facilitating the work being undertaken to support this. - Work closely with subject leaders to support their work in achieving successful opportunities to improve the learning outcomes of students with SEND across all curriculum areas. - Work in partnership with the SENDCO by undertaking aspects of the SENDCO role and support the work of the Foundation Learning and EAL teaching teams to ensure high quality outcomes for our learners. - Work closely in liaison with the Assistant Headteacher Progress, to consider relevant data collection, target student support, measure impact and review provision with specific emphasis on the outcomes of students with additional needs.
 Work closely with the Exams Officer to ensure the provision of access arrangements for all external and formal examination series for all students. - Lead action research that engages members of staff in improving the effectiveness and quality of provision for students with additional needs. - Develop an effective system for tracking, monitoring and supporting the excellent attendance of students at school.
-Oversee our system for integrating new students who join Northgate as in-year transfers into the school, monitoring and supporting their progress when they first join Northgate. - To foster the inclusion of students with special and additional needs into the life and culture of the school. - Take responsibility for Children in Care act as the Designated CiC Teacher and ensure the EPEP process is in place and provision delivered effectively. - Work in close liaison with the Assistant Headteacher Progress and Head of Years on planning appropriate and affordable interventions and curriculum opportunities that support the progress of both students with additional needs, and students with barriers to attendance. - To assist the Designated Safeguarding Lead and Safeguarding Manager by acting as DDSL safeguarding. - To work with the Headteacher to ensure that the school is presented positively to parents and carers and our wider community, and to respond promptly to concerns when they arise. - To develop positive links with our wider community, to ensure that our students have access to a wide range of specialist support, intervention and educational opportunities.
+Oversee our system for integrating new students who join Northgate as in-year transfers into the school, monitoring and supporting their progress when they first join Northgate. - To foster the inclusion of students with special and additional needs into the life and culture of the school. - Take responsibility for Children in Care act as the Designated CiC Teacher and ensure the EPEP process is in place and provision delivered effectively. - Work in close liaison with the Assistant Headteacher Progress and Head of Years on planning appropriate and affordable interventions and curriculum opportunities that support the progress of both students with additional needs, and students with barriers to attendance. - The postholder advises on Foundation Learning within the English and Learning Support Departments at KS3 and KS4. - He/she ensures the provision of an appropriately broad, balanced and relevant and differentiated curriculum for students working within Foundation Learning courses, in accordance with the curricular policies of the school. - To assist the Designated Safeguarding Lead and Safeguarding Manager by acting as DDSL safeguarding. - To work with the Headteacher to ensure that the school is presented positively to parents and carers and our wider community, and to respond promptly to concerns when they arise. - To develop positive links with our wider community, to ensure that our students have access to a wide range of specialist support, intervention and educational opportunities.

-4. SENCO (f/t) / Assistant SENCO (p/t)
+4. SENDCO (f/t) / Assistant SENDCO (p/t)